FelixOnline/v2/content/articles/2011-4-7-interview-with-professor-stanley-siegelman.md

  - /science/1131/interview-with-professor-stanley-siegelman
 imported: true
 comments:
+ - value: >
- - Facinating and thoughtful piece Particularly liked the quote GO FOR THE JOYGreat interviewGO FOR THE JOY
+     Facinating and thoughtful piece.
+Particularly liked the quote ‘GO FOR THE JOY’.,Great interview. <br> <br>GO FOR THE JOY

 # Article Taxonomies
 categories: